Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Policies

 \subsection{Static Quickswap}

 Our one-or-all MSFQ analysis relies heavily on the fact that there are only two classes of jobs in the system.
-The key difficulty in generalizing the MSFQ policy to general job class distributions lies in selecting the next job to serve, once the phase corresponding to the current class of jobs is complete.
+The key difficulty in generalizing the MSFQ policies to arbitrary sets of job classes lies in selecting the next job to serve, once the phase corresponding to the current class of jobs is complete.

-We therefore define the \emph{Static Quickswap} scheduling policy, which cycles through all classes of jobs in a fixed order, with the following two phases for each class of jobs: \begin{itemize} \item Working Phase: Run schedule $u_j=\lfloor k/i \rfloor \mathbbm{1}\set{j=i}$ and serve class-$i$ jobs exclusively until the number of idle servers exceeds $k-\ell$. \item Draining Phase: Complete the class-$i$ jobs that are already in service.
+We therefore define the \emph{Static Quickswap} scheduling policy, which cycles through all classes of jobs in a fixed order, with the following two phases for each class of jobs, $i$: \begin{itemize} \item Working Phase: In class $i$'s working phase, we serve class-$i$ jobs exclusively until the number of idle servers exceeds $k-\ell$.
+Formally, in class $i$'s working phase we set $u_i=\lfloor k/i \rfloor$, and we set $u_j=0$ for all $j\neq i$. \item Draining Phase: During class $i$'s draining phase, we complete the class-$i$ jobs that are still in service at the end of the working phase.
 New class-$i$ arrivals are not allowed to enter service during this phase. \end{itemize} When a given class's draining phase is complete, the next class in the cycle is served.
 We do not focus on the choice of cyclic ordering of the phases -- we leave studying the effects of that ordering to future work.

 In \cref{rem:general-stability}, we give a proof sketch that the Static Quickswap policy achieves optimal stability region whenever all classes of jobs perfectly divide $k$, and thus fully utilize the $k$ servers.